tencent cloud

 Define the timestamp type in messages:

-CreateTime: The time when the producer created this message.
-Since the client time may deviate from server time, you need to check whether the written time is correct.
+CreateTime: The time when the producer creates this message.
+Since there may be discrepancies between the client time and the server time, you need to check whether the time of writing is accurate.

-LogAppendTime: The time when the server-side Broker receives the message.
+LogAppendTime: The time when the server broker receives the message.

-Once enabled, you can select the preconfigured ACL policy in the dropdown list.
-For details, see Configuring ACL Policies.
+Once enabled, you can select the preset access control list (ACL) policies in the drop-down list.
+For details, see Configuring Topic Read/Write Permissions.

 cleanup.policy